JL710/iced-guide/src/layout/3_columns_rows.md

 ## Wrapping

-Rows offer a feature that columns don't—they can wrap their children elements onto new lines.
+Rows offer a feature that columns don't, they can wrap their children elements onto new lines.
 You enable this by calling the `.wrap()` method on a row.

 Once wrapping is activated, the layout of the row’s children changes.
 If the available horizontal space fills up, any extra children automatically move to a new row below.
 Additionally, children with a width set to `Fill` or `FillPortion` expand to take up any remaining horizontal space, which can trigger a row break.
 In contrast, children with fixed or shrink widths continue to be placed side by side until there isn’t enough space, at which point they break onto a new row.